ready for learner permit

 Teaching Your Teen To Drive

 Inexperience behind the wheel is the number one reason teen drivers get into crashes.
 For teens to become safe and responsible drivers, they need to develop a range of critical driving skills.
 These skills are learned during the 40 hours of required drive time completed while they have their learner permit.
-Zero Fatalities has teamed up with the Center for Injury Research and Prevention at Children’s Hospital of Philadelphia (CHOP) to provide you with resources, lessons and tools to help your teen develop these critical driving skills and practice in a range of driving environments and conditions.
+Zero Fatalities has teamed up with the Center for Injury Research and Prevention at Children’s Hospital of Philadelphia (CHOP) to provide you with resources, lessons, and tools to help your teen develop these critical driving skills and practice in a range of driving environments and conditions.

 Parking Lots